-Day 1 Meet in Las Vegas and travel to beautiful southern Utah and our private ranch accommodations on the east side of Zion National Park.
+Day 1 Travel to our private ranch on the east side of Zion National Park.

-Day 2 Hike from the Virgin River up to Observation Point with stunning views of all of Zion's iconic natural monuments and landmarks.
+Day 2 Hike from the Virgin River up to Observation Point with stunning views.

-Day 3 Surrounded by 2,000-foot sandstone walls, hike to Hidden Canyon and the amazing Zion Canyon Narrows.
+Day 3 Hike to Hidden Canyon and the amazing Zion Canyon Narrows.

-Day 4 Explore the tranquil east side of Zion on a hike along the Canyon Overlook Trail to the top of the Great Arch.
+Day 4 Explore the Canyon Overlook Trail to the top of the Great Arch.

-Day 5 Discover Bryce Canyon National Park on a hike through colorful Fairyland Canyon.
-Visit Sunset Point and magnificent Bryce Amphitheatre.
+Day 5 Discover Bryce Canyon National Park on a hike through Fairyland Canyon.

-Day 6 A final exhilarating hike to Angel's Landing; the trail floating 1,500' above the canyon floor along the spine of a sandstone fin!
+Day 6 Hike to Angel's Landing; the trail soaring 1,500' above the canyon floor.

-Day 7 We'll stop at the Zion Park Visitor Center and hike the Watchman Trail before returning to Las Vegas and saying our goodbyes.
+Day 7 Hike the Watchman Trail before returning to Las Vegas.